eddiesTime/sme_app/raw_documentation.md

 | ------------- | --------------- | ---------------------- | ---- | ---- | ---------------- | ----- |
 | Extendability | 1               | 2                      | 2    | 2    | 2                | 2     |

-_Table 02: Extendability scores_
+_Table 02: Extendability Scores_

-- Stateful Widget: The extendability of the application with this SMS is provided but for the same reason as in maintainability the need the pass down the state through all widgets in between makes it worse.
+- Stateful Widget: The extendability of the application with this SMS is provided.
+In maintainability, the need to pass down the state through all widgets in between makes it worse, which is the same case here.

 #### Modularity